Uralstech/PeYx2/Docs/Home.md

 Each extension's name is the file extension of the language it is for (eg: Python = .py.json, ezr = .ezr.json, C = .c.json) - But this may change in the future.
 All extension JSONs must be stored under the 'configs' folder, which can be found where PeYx2 is installed.

-Here's the structure of the JSON file; Remove the comments and try it yourself!
+Here's the structure of the JSON file; Remove the comments and 'metadata' class and try it yourself!
+You can leave the metadata class if you replace the placeholder links with actual links
 ```
 {
     // NEW for v1.6.0!
-The metadata class
+The OPTIONAL metadata class
     "metadata":
         {
             // All of this must be filled out; otherwise PeYx2 will throw an error